 In 2012 Yusuf explored a new musical avenue with the staging of a musical called Moonshadow which was launched in Australia in May of that year.
 The story tells the magical tale of a young man and his Moonshadow’s struggle against an oncoming darkness.
 Using songs from throughout his career, the musical explores many of the themes and ideas that have informed his music.
 This adventure into new artistic forms may well prove to be just the tip of the iceberg as Yusuf is currently looking to new media for ways to express his artistic vision.

-Yusuf’s return to music has been greeted with joy and excitement across the world but nowhere more so than in the USA.
+Yusuf’s return to music was greeted with joy and excitement across the world but nowhere more so than in the USA.
 The emotional reaction to his performance at the Rock & Roll Hall of Fame induction in New York on the 10th April 2014 showed the love and appreciation that exists within the music industry for a legendary singer-songwriter who is truly considered one of their own.
 In 2016 the ‘Cat’s Attic’ tour gave the American public their opportunity to echo these feelings.